-Wanting to continue the development of his voice, he applied for and was awarded a Choral Scholarship to sing with Wells Cathedral Choir.
+Wanting to continue the development of his voice, he was awarded a Choral Scholarship to sing with Wells Cathedral Choir.
 After completing a year in Somerset he moved to Bristol where he graduated with Honours reading Music at the University of Bristol.
 In 2008 he was offered the position of Bass Lay Clerk at Ripon Cathedral where he stayed for two years before moving to London to pursue new musical adventures.

 In more public events Timothy performs solo, ensemble and operatic roles, many recorded, such as Choirs of Angels with the choir of Christ Church Cathedral, Oxford (shortlisted for a 2013 Gramophone Award), a new disc of evening canticles on Hyperion with St. Paul’s Cathedral, Stile Antico’s The Phoenix Rising (winner of the Diapason d’Or’ and CHOC du Classica), Platinum Consort’s debut album In the Dark (Classic FM’s Album of the Weekend), Missa Ad coenam Agni & Eastertide motets with The Brabant Ensemble, and Water Night, the US and UK chart-topping album by the Eric Whitacre Singers.
-Timothy has also sung with some of the premier ensembles in the UK including The Sixteen, Tenebrae, London Voices and Britten Sinfonia Voices.
+Timothy also sings with some of the premier ensembles in the UK including The Monteverdi Choir, The Sixteen, Tenebrae, London Voices and Britten Sinfonia Voices.

 As of September 2013, Timothy studied for his Masters in Vocal Performance at the Royal Academy of Music under Mark Wildman and Audrey Hyland.
 He was the winner of the 2014 Michael Head Prize for English Song.
 In September 2015 he joined the RAM Opera School on a full scholarship.
-He now continues his vocal studies with Richard Berkeley-Steele.

 In addition to the world of opera, Timothy performs in oratorio around the UK and Europe.
 Highlights include ten solo performances of Handel’s Messiah in a production staged by Le Ballet de l’Opéra National de Bordeaux in Bordeaux Opera House, Messiah in Wexford Opera House, Bach’s Weihnachts-Oratorium in Kristiansand, Norway and this Easter he will return to Norway for performances of Bach’s Ascension Oratorio with the Norwegian Wind Ensemble.